 SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Homology Medicines, Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of May 24, 2022 - (NASDAQ: FIXX)

-NEW YORK, April 27, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Homology Medicines, Inc.
+NEW YORK, May 4, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Homology Medicines, Inc..

 Shareholders who purchased shares of FIXX during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.